Ross Elementary School

 - Math Proficiency Highest math proficiency (Top 5%)

-- The teacher population of 12 teachers has stayed relatively flat over five school years.
+The teacher population of 11 teachers has declined by 8% over five school years.

 |Grades Offered||Grades Prekindergarten-5|